yaal-coop/canaille/CONTRIBUTING.rst

 Development environment
 -----------------------

-To try a development environment, you can run the docker image and then open https://127.0.0.1:5000 to access the canaille server.
-Two dummy clients are available at https://127.0.0.1:5001 and https://127.0.0.1:5002 You can then connect with user *admin* and password *admin* to access an admin account, or user *user* and password *user* for a regular one.

 .. code-block:: console

     cd demo
     ./run.sh

-    # or 'docker-compose up' if you prefer docker
+Then you have access to:

+- A canaille server at http://127.0.0.1:5000
+- A dummy client at http://127.0.0.1:5001
+- Another dummy client at http://127.0.0.1:5002

+The canaille server has some default users:

+- A regular user which login and password are **user**;
+- A moderator user which login and password are **moderator**;
+- An admin user which admin and password are **admin**.